 The majority of the beach is free, although you’ll find equipped area there, too.

-This beach is free, with 12 m. high sand dunes and lush vegetation.
-You won’t find any rows of sun umbrellas or a beach bar here, but only shrubs of juniper, thyme, lavender, white sand and crystalline water, so if you look for a tranquil and beautiful place to get some rest and enjoy the sea, Le Dune di Campomarino should be on your list.
+This beach is free, with 12 m / 39 ft high sand dunes and lush vegetation.
+You won’t find any rows of sun umbrellas or a beach bar here, but only shrubs of juniper, thyme, lavender, white sand and crystalline water, so if you look for a tranquil and beautiful place to get some rest and enjoy the sea, le Dune di Campomarino should be on your list.

-When to travel to the 10 top Puglia beaches?
+When to travel to the best beaches in Puglia?

 As we mentioned in our article about Matera, the best period to visit Italy if you want to avoid crowds (especially in the south) is to travel there either late May, early June, or in September and October when Italians are back at work from their holiday.

-The weather in September is still hot in Puglia, and last September and October when we stayed there the temperature reached 35C.
+The weather in September is still hot in Puglia and last September and October when we stayed there the temperature reached 35C/95F.
 That said, try to avoid weekends on the beaches in Puglia in low seasons, since locals do love to bask in the sun before rainy autumn arrives.

 Apart from emptier beaches in May or September, you’ll save a big chunk of money when booking your accommodation in Puglia.